nprapps/nprapps.github.com/_posts/2019-06-14-fall-2019-designer-developer-internship.markdown

 Does this sound like you?
 Apply to join our team!
 It isn't always easy, but it is very rewarding.
 You'll learn a ton and you'll have a lot of fun.

 Our paid internship runs from Sept.
 9 to Dec.
-13. **Applications are due Friday, July 12 at 5 p.m.
+13. **DEADLINE EXTENDED: Applications are due Friday, July 19 at 5 p.m.
 ET.**

 Here are a few projects our recent interns have worked on: